smothergill/a-not-really-captcha-captcha/README.md

 Goofy, quick, project that popped into my head.

 Made pretty quickly after I thought about it after doing a captcha.
-Thinking of adding one more goofy feature.
+Thinking of adding one more quick "authentication" feature.

 Wanted to make it single file, with no classes.